v12technology/fluxtion/docs/sections/runtime.md

 # Introduction

-Compiling and generation are independent functions that can be in separate processes.
+Building and executing an event processor are independent functions that can run in separate processes.
 This section details the runtime execution of the event processor and its integration with client code.

 An instance of an